OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ```

 The downside is that, at the time of this writing, objection does not support bulk file transfer yet, so you're restricted to copy individual files.
 Still, this can come handy in some scenarios where you're already exploring the app using objection anyway and find some interesting file.
-Instead of e.g. taking note of the full path of that file and use `adb pull <path_to_some_file>` from a separate terminal, you might just want to directly do `file download <some_file>`.
+Instead of for example taking note of the full path of that file and use `adb pull <path_to_some_file>` from a separate terminal, you might just want to directly do `file download <some_file>`.

 #### Using Termux